Why a learning mentality is important

 However, embracing a learning mentality and cultivating curiosity are essential skills that can make our lives enriching and more fulfilling.

 And especially since we learn very little practically applicable knowledge in our schools, it is all the more important to open our minds to seek useful knowledge whether it may come in the form of books, videos, documentaries, podcasts, TED Talks.

 There is much we can learn from reading about the lives, experiences and even mistakes of other people.
 As Eleanor Roosevelt wisely remarked, “Learn from the mistakes of others.
 You can't live long enough to make them all yourself.”'

 Perhaps there is no greater teacher, than life itself.

-There’s a lot we can learn from our own lives by spending a few minutes each day for contemplation or engaging in practices such as meditation and journaling.
+There’s a lot we can learn from our own lives by spending a few minutes each day for introspection or engaging in practices such as meditation and journaling.

 Often life’s way of teaching us lessons is through our mistakes, setbacks, difficult relationships, or times which challenge us mentally.

 As humans we tend to like familiarity and crave certainty in our lives.
 Hence for many of us, it takes a certain amount of pain and discomfort before we are willing to learn lessons and make changes in our lives.
 As Tony Robbins says, “Change happens when the pain of staying the same is greater than the pain of change.”